Back

 0 1 2 3

-Well-run jungle lodge with beautiful gardens and a white-sand beach on the river.
-Within easy reach of Manaus, it's ideal for families and those short of time.
+Jungle lodge with beautiful gardens and a white-sand beach on the river, within easy reach of Manaus.

-The well-run Amazon Ecopark Jungle Lodge not far from Manaus is a great choice for families, those short of time or anyone seeking a taste of life in the rainforest without going too far or in-depth.
-It is also a good alternative to staying in the city itself.
-With more of a typical hotel feel than some of the smaller, more intimate lodges, it offers a relaxing stay and some really good home-cooked food.
+Amazon Ecopark Jungle Lodge is a great choice for families, those short of time or anyone seeking a taste of life in the rainforest.
+It’s also a good alternative to staying in the city itself.
+With more of a typical hotel feel than some of the smaller lodges, it offers a relaxing stay and home-cooked food.

-This lodge is the closest to Manaus in our portfolio, just a half-hour launch ride away from the pier at Punta Negra – you can get here direct from the airport in less than an hour.
+This lodge is the closest to Manaus in our portfolio, just a half-hour launch ride from the pier at Punta Negra – you can get here direct from the airport in less than an hour.
 However, apart from the occasional bit of aircraft noise, you wouldn’t know you were so close to a large city: the surrounding forest is pristine.
-There are very few mosquitoes and you safely swim in the black waters off the sandy river bank.
+There are few mosquitoes and guests can swim in the black waters off the sandy river bank.

 The modern but rustic wooden cabins are scattered throughout well-tended grounds.
-Here you’ll find the best gardens of all the Brazilian Amazon lodges, with plenty of birds and a white sand beach dotted with sun loungers (during the Dec-July high waters only).
-There is 7 km river frontage of tropical rain forest, an al fresco restaurant, a pavilion with hammocks, natural swimming pool, gift shop and bar.
+Here you’ll find the best gardens of Brazilian Amazon lodges, with plenty of birds and a white-sand beach dotted with sun loungers (during the Dec-July high waters only).
+There is 7 km river frontage of tropical rain forest, an al fresco restaurant, pavilion with hammocks, natural swimming pool, gift shop and bar.

 Each cabin has three self-contained guestrooms, each with a private veranda.
-The cabins have large picture windows and are air-conditioned, with good lighting, a firm mattress, plenty of space for belongings and a hot shower.
-Electricity is available except for during a short period in the morning and afternoon.
+The cabins have large picture windows and are air-conditioned with good lighting, plenty of space and a hot shower.
+Electricity is available except during a short period in the morning and afternoon.

-There's a good range of excursions and activities to enjoy in the lush surroundings, including guided jungle walks, a show featuring indigenous dancing, and visits to 'Monkey Island': the home of a charitable foundation that cares for abandoned and vulnerable monkeys in the wild.
+There’s a good range of excursions and activities to enjoy the lush surroundings, including guided jungle walks, a show of indigenous dancing, and visits to ‘Monkey Island’, home of a charitable foundation that cares for abandoned and vulnerable monkeys in the wild.
 You can visit them at feeding time when they swing down from the surrounding trees.

 Bartolome, Galápagos